nfredrik/mickarucken/README.md

 Sent message: ff7201a9
 ```

-**Conclusion:** I did abandon the LoRa solution since was not stable enough.
+**Conclusion:** I did abandon the LoRa solution since was not stable enough and WiFi solution worked well.

 [^1]: [github.com/iot-lnu/pico-w](https://github.com/iot-lnu/pico-w).

+# Future Work and Enhancements

+If the LoRa network expands an cover the garden community near Brommaplan it will be nice to implement a application using LoRa
+to report on conditions in the garden.
+Alternatively would be to implement LTE solution.

 https://hackmd.io/@lnu-iot/iot-tutorial#How-to-write-your-tutorial